 The Santa Ana Water Board has satisfied the outreach requirements set forth in Water Code section 189.7 by conducting equitable, culturally relevant community outreach to promote meaningful civil engagement from potentially impacted communities throughout the permit development process.
 More information on outreach efforts can be found in section XXIII of the Fact Sheet, Attachment D.

 Public Hearing.
-The Santa Ana Water Board held a public hearing on MONTH(S) DATE(S), 2024, and heard and considered all comments pertaining to the terms and conditions of this Order.
+The Santa Ana Water Board held a public hearing on July 24, 2026, and heard and considered all comments pertaining to the terms and conditions of this Order.
 Details of the public hearing are provided in the Fact Sheet.

+Executive Officer Approval of Plans.
+Wherever this Order requires the Executive Officer to provide public review before taking action on a Permittee submittal, any interested person may submit written comments to the Executive Officer during the public review period.
+The Executive Officer may increase, but not decrease, any public review period specified in this Order.
+An interested person who has submitted timely written comments may request the full Santa Ana Water Board to reconsider the Executive Officer’s approval at a public meeting.
+A Permittee that disagrees with the Executive Officer’s denial or partial denial of a submittal may also request reconsideration by the full board.
+The Santa Ana Water Board may decline reconsideration, in its sole discretion.

 Effective Date.
 This Order serves as an NPDES Permit pursuant to CWA section 402 or amendments thereto and becomes effective ninety (90) days after the date of its adoption, provided that the Regional Administrator, USEPA Region IX, does not object to this Order.

 Expiration Date and Renewal.
 The Permittees, individually or jointly, must file a report of waste discharge (permit application) no later than 180 days in advance of the expiration of this Order, after which this Order may be administratively extended (40 CFR § 122.6).
 The submittal of a report of waste discharge will constitute an application for issuance of new waste discharge requirements (40 CFR § 122.41(b)).